ualberta-smr/RefactoringsInMergeCommits/README.md

  - [data_resolver.py](stats/data_resolver.py): This script will print a summary of stats, including total number of merge scenarios, merge scenarios with involved refacotirngs, conflicting regions with involved refactorings, etc.
  - [plotter.py](stats/plotter.py): This script can draw a number of different plots.

- ## Replicate the SANER 2019 submission
+ ## Replicate the results of SANER 2019 submission
 For our SANER 2019 submission, we used the provided [reposList.txt](reposList.txt) list of repositories.
 More information on how we created this list can be [found here](dataset).
+However, if you start running the program on the same list you might get slightly different results.
+This is because our results are based on the satatus of the repositories on Oct 5, 2018, and new changes could have happened to the repositories since then.

+You can find a dump of our results after we finished the analysis [here](database/refactoring_analysis_dump_5_OCT_2018.sql.zip).